- Credential Guard is a Windows 10 security feature.

 - Windows will prompt you to restart the computer.
 Click on Restart to install Hyper-V.

-If the issue persists, open the Windows Features window again from step 1 and then de-select Hyper-V and reboot the computer.
+If the issue persists, open the Windows Features window again and then de-select Hyper-V and reboot the computer.

-- However, if the issue persists, you can disable Hyper-V using the PowerShell command.
+However, if the issue persists, you can disable Hyper-V using a PowerShell command.

 bcdedit /set hypervisorlaunchtype off